vthuan-dev/bufforder/frontend/README.md

-  # Greeting Message
+  # Clone Interface

-  This is a code bundle for Greeting Message.
-The original project is available at https://www.figma.com/design/lb5ZeYzYtGzICq3dZteZXJ/Greeting-Message.
+  This is a code bundle for Clone Interface.
+The original project is available at https://www.figma.com/design/0fZukVWDT18BHmk7aQiKlr/Clone-Interface.

   ## Running the code